Oil companies struggle to increase output

 LONDON/HOUSTON The world's top oil and gas companies are struggling to improve output and failing to capture the full value of a resilient price for crude oil while weak gas prices in the United States take their toll.

-Third-quarter results from Exxon Mobil (XOM.N), Royal Dutch Shell (RDSa.L) and other top international players released over the past few days mostly beat expectations thanks to a shortage of the fuels and other crude-oil based products they make.
+Third-quarter results from Exxon Mobil, Royal Dutch Shell and other top international players released over the past few days mostly beat expectations thanks to a shortage of the fuels and other crude-oil based products they make.

 That widened the gap between fuel prices and crude oil, lifting margins in the downstream part of the business.